InteropIO/finsemble-seed/README.md

          * Method called to update the server.
          *
          * @param {express} app The express server.
-         * @param {function} cb The function to call once finished adding functionality to the server.
+         * @param {function} cb The function to call once you're finished adding functionality to the server.
 Can optionally
          * pass an error message if one occurs.
          */
         updateServer: (app, cb) => { console.log("modifying server"); cb(); }